SimLab Golf

 Full Review →

-This is one of the most common comparisons for golfers building an indoor home simulator in the $2,000–$6,000 all-in budget.
-The ST Max and R50 serve similar use cases but approach them very differently.
+SkyTrak vs Garmin R50 is one of the most common comparisons for golfers building an indoor home simulator in the $2,000–$6,000 all-in budget.
+The SkyTrak ST Max and the Garmin Approach R50 serve similar use cases but approach them very differently: one is a $2,195 hybrid radar-camera unit that leans on your laptop or tablet, the other is a $4,999 all-in-one with a built-in touchscreen that needs nothing else to run.

 Side-by-Side